 On the paths, streets, and dirt trails of Minneapolis, Anna can be found tearing it up on her world famous Peacock Groove Prince Tribute bike.
 Otherwise, you're likely to find her at the NSC Velodrome on her Waterford custom track bike, Skwisgaar.

 Kate has more than twenty years of experience working in museums in collections management, education, and exhibits.
 For the past decade she has focused on a career as a freelance exhibit developer working for museums around the country.
 Kate is an enthusiastic stoker on the tandem she rides with her husband Todd.

 Katie Covey Spanier

 Katie is the Director of Student Engagement at the Weisman Art Museum and is a MA candidate in Arts & Cultural Leadership at the University of Minnesota.
 She has 10 years of experience in non-profit administration, event production, program development, grant writing, archiving, and digital strategy.
 She serves as chair of the communications committee for CMM and flexes her pedal prowess on the back of a '63 schwinn tandem.
 Find her on twitter: @KatieCovey

-Mark’s primary interest is an active lifestyle in the outdoors, and he is inspired by the thrill of sharing that enthusiasm with others.
-Professionally, Mark has almost 15 years of strategy and consulting experience in finance and retail, and is an experienced merchant and brand manager currently working as a Senior Buyer at Target Corporation.
-Along with his wife and daughter, Mark is a proud member of a three-person bike gang that can be reliably found singing together as they pedal the trails of our bike friendly community.
+Mark’s primary interest is the pursuit of an active lifestyle in the outdoors, and he is inspired by the thrill of sharing that enthusiasm with others.
+Professionally, Mark has 15 years of strategy and consulting experience in finance and retail, and is an experienced merchant and brand manager currently working as Vice President of Finance and Operations at Askov Finlayson.
+Mark believes in preserving the heritage of cycling and sharing the powerful impact human-powered transportation can have on communities, people and the environment.